 The full study is available for free through the link below.

-Authors: Marcus Vinícius Guimarães Lacerda, M.D., of the Fundação de Medicina Tropical Dr Heitor Vieira Dourado in Manaus, Brazil, is the corresponding author.
+Authors: Marcus Vinícius Guimarães Lacerda, M.D., of the Fundação de Medicina Tropical Dr. Heitor Vieira Dourado in Manaus, Brazil, is the corresponding author.

-Reference: “Effect of High vs Low Doses of Chloroquine Diphosphate as Adjunctive Therapy for Patients Hospitalized With Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) Infection – A Randomized Clinical Trial” by Mayla Gabriela Silva Borba, MD; Fernando Fonseca Almeida Val, PhD; Vanderson Souza Sampaio, PhD; Marcia Almeida Araújo Alexandre, MD; Gisely Cardoso Melo, PhD; Marcelo Brito, MSc; Maria Paula Gomes Mourão, MD; José Diego Brito-Sousa, MSc; Djane Baía-da-Silva, PhD; Marcus Vinitius Farias Guerra, MD; Ludhmila Abrahão Hajjar, MD; Rosemary Costa Pinto, BSc; Antonio Alcirley Silva Balieiro, MSc; Antônio Guilherme Fonseca Pacheco, MD; James Dean Oliveira Santos Jr, PhD; Felipe Gomes Naveca, PhD; Mariana Simão Xavier, MSc; André Machado Siqueira, MD; Alexandre Schwarzbold, MD; Júlio Croda, MD; Maurício Lacerda Nogueira, MD; Gustavo Adolfo Sierra Romero, MD; Quique Bassat, MD; Cor Jesus Fontes, MD; Bernardino Cláudio Albuquerque, MD; Cláudio-Tadeu Daniel-Ribeiro, MD; Wuelton Marcelo Monteiro, PhD; Marcus Vinícius Guimarães Lacerda, MD; for the CloroCovid-19 Team, 24 April 2020, JAMA Network Open.
+Reference: “Effect of High vs Low Doses of Chloroquine Diphosphate as Adjunctive Therapy for Patients Hospitalized With Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) Infection – A Randomized Clinical Trial” by Mayla Gabriela Silva Borba, MD; Fernando Fonseca Almeida Val, PhD; Vanderson Souza Sampaio, PhD; Marcia Almeida Araújo Alexandre, MD; Gisely Cardoso Melo, PhD; Marcelo Brito, MSc; Maria Paula Gomes Mourão, MD; José Diego Brito-Sousa, MSc; Djane Baía-da-Silva, PhD; Marcus Vinitius Farias Guerra, MD; Ludhmila Abrahão Hajjar, MD; Rosemary Costa Pinto, BSc; Antonio Alcirley Silva Balieiro, MSc; Antônio Guilherme Fonseca Pacheco, MD; James Dean Oliveira Santos Jr, PhD; Felipe Gomes Naveca, PhD; Mariana Simão Xavier, MSc; André Machado Siqueira, MD; Alexandre Schwarzbold, MD; Júlio Croda, MD; Maurício Lacerda Nogueira, MD; Gustavo Adolfo Sierra Romero, MD; Quique Bassat, MD; Cor Jesus Fontes, MD; Bernardino Cláudio Albuquerque, MD; Cláudio-Tadeu Daniel-Ribeiro, MD; Wuelton Marcelo Monteiro, PhD and Marcus Vinícius Guimarães Lacerda, MD; for the CloroCovid-19 Team, 24 April 2020, JAMA Network Open.